hiu-sasongkojati/demo-trade-flow-r/README.md

 ```

 ## Adding trade flows and displaying the final plot
 I then add the trade flows for each country and destination.
 Note that, with vectors, the trade flows will originate and go to each data point according to the ordering of the vectors.
 As you will see later on, this means that USA will always link with Mexico, Japan with Australia, and so forth.
 Real datasets in a .csv file would usually do this for every row anyway, so this should not be an issue.

-For this, I used a function to generate geodesic curves using the `geosphere` package.
+For this, I used a function to generate geodesic curves using the `geosphere` package and, since it's a geodesic curve (the shortest path on a curve plane, like earth), I would need to create a path finding algorithm for a curve.
+Otherwise, the lines would all be straight, which does not make sense.
+Some reading for this [here](https://cran.r-project.org/web/packages/geosphere/vignettes/geosphere.pdf).

 ```
 generate_curve <- function(src_long, src_lat, dst_long, dst_lat) {

   # Calculate intermediate points on the geodesic curve
   gc_points <- gcIntermediate(c(src_long, src_lat), c(dst_long, dst_lat), n = 100, addStartEnd = TRUE, breakAtDateLine = TRUE)
   data.frame(